-The Office of Communications is always interested in publishing good photography of campus events.
-High resolution photos are necessary for print media; lower resolution photos can be used on the Web only.
-If you have a photo that you would like to give to the Office of Communication for publishing consideration, simply send it by email to Su Ofe at firstname.lastname@example.org.
+The Office of Communication is always interested in publishing good photography of campus events.
+High resolution photos are necessary for print media; lower resolution photos can be used on the website only.
+If you have a photo that you would like to give to the Office of Communication for publishing consideration, simply send it by email to Su Ofe at email@example.com.
 Be sure you indicate what the photo depicts and who shot it.
 Please recognize that we cannot always give photo credit to the photographer and the College has the right to use the photo in any way deemed suitable once the photo has been submitted, with no compensation paid to photographers.
 To request photos for use in publications or to send a request for a photographer to be present at an event, send an email for that purpose, as well.

 HUNTINGDON COLLEGE MAGAZINE

-The Office of Communications (an arm of the Office of College and Alumni Relations) is in Flowers 103 and is womaned by Su Ofe, associate vice president for communication and marketing.
+The Office of Communication (an arm of the Office of College and Alumni Relations) is in Flowers 103 and is womaned by Su Ofe, associate vice president for communication and marketing.
 Stop by and say hello!